cgoesche/willdo/README.md

 # willdo
-willdo is a feature-full terminal to-do list manager
+willdo is a minimal command line to-do list manager